Rescued California camper says she fled a stranger threatening her with a knife

 Vanished!

-Sheryl Powell disappeared Friday near the Grandview Campground in the Bristlecone Pine Forest area of Inyo National Forest after taking the family dog for a bathroom break while her husband moved their Jeep, according to the Inyo County Sheriff's Office.
+Sheryl Powell disappeared Friday near the Grandview Campground in the Bristlecone Pine Forest area of Inyo National Forest after taking the family dog for a bathroom break while her husband moved their Jeep, according to the sheriff's office.

-The man who threatened her with a knife was "a big guy -- burly, bald-headed, tan-skinned," Powell told NBC: "I was told do what he wants and he'll refrain from using the knife on us.
+The man who threatened her with a knife was "a big guy -- burly, bald-headed, tan-skinned," Powell told NBC's "Today" show on Tuesday morning: "I was told do what he wants and he'll refrain from using the knife on us.
 It scared me enough to act pretty docile and let him think that I was gonna go along with him."

 Given "a chance" to escape, she took off with her dog and ran, she said: "And he was pursuing me.
 But I was only concerned about that for the first day.
 I never saw him again after the first day."

-The Inyo County Sheriff's Office said it was "grateful that Mrs. Powell and her dog were found alive and well.
+The sheriff's office said it was "grateful that Mrs. Powell and her dog were found alive and well.

 "Our office is actively investigating the circumstances surrounding her disappearance.
 We have no further information at this time," the sheriff's office said.